Ellendar/Z2Randomizer/PatchNotes.md

 - Fixed a bug with hidden palace caused by the previous fix to hidden palace.

-## Version 4.3.16 - April 5, 2025

-- Fixed a bug with hidden palace caused by the previous fix to hidden palace.

 ## Version 4.3.15 - April 2, 2025

 - Fixed a bug that sometimes causes hidden kasuto/palace to not work properly.